-Elected annually by Voting Members, the 11-person Board is the Actuaries Institute's peak executive body.
-As outlined in the Constitution, the Board is primarily responsible for:
+Elected annually by Voting Members, the 10-person Council is the Actuaries Institute's peak executive body.
+As outlined in the Constitution, the Council is primarily responsible for:

 - Leadership – setting and implementing strategic plans and operational policies.

 - Governance – ensuring compliance with legislation and regulations and that the Institute meets high standards of probity and transparency, is well managed and has an effective risk management policy.

 - Stewardship – protecting the reputation of the Institute and the actuarial profession by maintaining and enforcing strict professional and ethical standards.

 The Presidential Committee comprises the President, Senior Vice President and Vice President.
 The Presidential Committee exercises the powers of Council between Council meetings and is directly accountable to Council.

 The President is the leader and spokesperson for the Actuaries Institute and the actuarial profession in Australia.
 The President receives administrative support from the Institute Team.